riceissa/issarice.com/wiki/belief.md

 public, you shouldn't take this page very seriously, nor should you assume that I believe the things I'm writing".

-More abstractly, publishing content on one's personal site is not just a statement (i.e. the content on the site), but also a *meta-statement*---that one believes in what is said strongly enough to publish them on one's site.
-I think this probably tends to
+More abstractly, publishing content on one's personal site is not just a statement (i.e. the content on the page), but also a *meta-statement*---that one believes in what is said strongly enough to publish them on one's site.
+I think this probably tends to make people more averse to publishing content that might come across as unconventional.

 Of course, there is still a meta-statement even with belief tags; one can always attempt to pry into the psychology of the writer, e.g.